What is Chain of Custody?

 Chain of Custody (COC) Certification is a process of ensuring that a forest product has come from a legal, responsible source.
 It is a link from the initial logging stage, through the supply chain, potentially ending with the joinery company.
 Even if you used certified timber, you can only claim to be passing on a COC product if you are a certified link in the chain.
 If you are not, then you break the link.
 By having COC, you allow an environmentally conscious potential customer to make an informed choice and uphold the position of timber as the most sustainable mainstream construction material.

 Why undertake Chain of Custody Certification?

 Over 70% of timber brought into the UK is now legal, and responsibly sourced, with nearly 2000 companies having achieved COC Certification.
 The demand for certified timber is increasing as more and more contractors, house builders and government projects insisting on it.
-FSC and PEFC certification can also go some way to ensuring that you meet the due diligence criteria required under the EU timber regulations for ‘operators’ placing their timber and timber products on the EU market.
+FSC ® and PEFC certification can also go part way to ensuring that you meet the due diligence risk mitigation criteria required under the EU timber regulation for ‘operators’ placing their timber and timber products on the EU market.

 SEE OUR AUDIO PRESENTATION & SLIDESHOW: 'CHAIN OF CUSTODY AND EU TIMBER REGULATIONS EXPLAINED'